Éric Ciotti: Member of the National Assembly, 2007–present

-Leader of The Republicans, 2022–present
+Leader of The Republicans, alliance crisis and departure

+To the Right! (À Droite !, ÀD!), is a movement within The Republicans.
+The movement was founded by Ciotti during the 2021 The Republicans congress.
 Ciotti was elected with 53.7% of the votes against his main opponent, Bruno Retailleau, who received 46.3% to become the next leader of The Republicans.
 He ruled out a formal alliance with Macron's minority government in parliament, although he was open to negotiate a pension reform.

+Ciotti was voted out as leader of the party on 12 June 2024 over his decision to seek an alliance with the far-right National Rally and was "unanimously" removed from the party, according to Annie Genevard.
+A Paris court reviewed the decision on 14 June and ruled in Ciotti's favor.
+His alliance with the RN was labeled the Union of the Far-Right.

+On 22 September 2024, Ciotti announced he would leave The Republicans, fully committing himself to his Union of the Right for the Republic (UDR) party.

 Political positions

-Ciotti has largely been described as right-wing and of belonging in the populist faction of The Republicans.
+Ciotti has largely been described as right-wing and of belonging in the right-wing populist faction of The Republicans.